Key takeaways

 Sole proprietor versus LLC: how the W-9 changes

-The W-9's 'federal tax classification' field has six options: Individual / sole proprietor, C corporation, S corporation, Partnership, Trust/estate, and LLC (with a sub-option for the LLC's tax classification).
+The W-9's Line 3a (federal tax classification) has seven boxes — Individual/sole proprietor or single-member LLC (one combined box), C corporation, S corporation, Partnership, Trust/estate, LLC (with sub-classification for C/S/P tax election), and Other.
+A single-member LLC treated as a disregarded entity checks the first box, not the LLC box.
 The choice changes which TIN goes in the TIN field and which name goes in the name field, but the address field rule is the same across all classifications.

 | Classification | Name field | TIN field | Address field rule |